 Planeterra and G Adventures worked with the MIF in the Sacred Valley to develop a community-run restaurant to provide access to the tourism market for the first time to a small village of 65 families, Huchuy Qosco ("Little Cusco" in Quechua), that has traditionally lacked opportunity to benefit from sustainable tourism.
 Initiatives related to the the restaurant include agriculture suppliers for a "farm-to-table" style program and environmental and social grants as part of a sustainable solution to protect the destination.
-The construction is now complete and the 2nd phase of the project, training in all areas of restaurant and supplier management, took place from November 2013 through February 2014.
-It is officially open as of March 2014!
+The construction is now complete and training in all areas of restaurant and supplier management, took place from November 2013 through February 2014.
+It officially opened in March 2014!
 All G Adventures groups now visit the restaurant as part of their Sacred Valley tour - see all applicable itineraries - and other travellers and tour operators are also welcome.
 A final phase, development of community agriculture suppliers, is now underway.

 There are opportunities to be involved through funding initiatives within this project.
 Donations or grants made to Planeterra for this project will supplement the funds provided by MIF and G Adventures to provide additional seed funding for small businesses, infrastructure and equipment needs for developing the restaurant, and social & environmental grants.